camunda/camunda-docs-manual/content/user-guide/data-formats/configuring-spin-integration.md

 ## camunda-spin-core

 `camunda-spin-core` is a jar that contains only the core Spin classes.
 It can be combined with single data format artifacts.
-Camunda provides the artifacts `camunda-spin-dataformat-json-jackson` and `camunda-spin-dataformat-xml-dom` that implement JSON and XML processing.
+Camunda provides the artifacts `camunda-spin-dataformat-json-jackson` and `camunda-spin-dataformat-xml-dom` (`camunda-spin-dataformat-xml-dom-jakarta` for Jakarta XML Binding 4.0 support) that implement JSON and XML processing.
 These artifacts transitively pull in libraries they need.
 For example, `camunda-spin-dataformat-json-jackson` has a dependency to `jackson-databind`.

 ## camunda-spin-dataformat-all